hmdprs/data-scientist/README.md

 ## A Deeper Understanding of Deep Learning
 *How Stochastic Gradient Descent and Back-Propagation train your deep learning model. [#](https://www.kaggle.com/dansbecker/a-deeper-understanding-of-deep-learning)*

+### Intro

+We will loop back to some technical details and understand how we use stochastic gradient descent and back-propagation to set the numeric values in both dense and convolutional layers, as well as how arguments like batch size and number of epochs affects this model training process.

+### Forward Propagation, Softmax, ReLU

+To simplify the explanation, we'll start with an example using tabular data, the type of data we might manipulate with pandas or SQL database.
+Imagine we want to assess someone's risk of developing diabetes in the next year.
+We have data about their age, weight and a blood sugar measure.
+We could draw a layer with one node for each variable.
+Since this layer represents raw data, we call this the **input** layer.
+Let's connect these directly to the **prediction** layer.
+Each person either develops diabetes in the next year or they don't.
+So there are two possible outcomes, and that's two nodes in a prediction or output layer.
+We'll connect these as a dense layer, where each input is connected to each output.
+Each connection will have a number associated with it.
+The numbers are called **weights**.

+Let's consider a single person.
+We can calculate the values in the next layer using a process called **forward propagation**.
+For each node, we multiply the weight of connections by the value at the node that connection comes from, similar to the calculations we did with convolutions.
+Then we sum those to get a score.
+For the predictions, the **softmax** function converts those scores into probabilities.

+When working with tabular data, it's common to have many dense layers between the input and the output.
+The same way we had many layers of convolutions when working with images.
+The layers between the input and output are called **hidden layers**.
+The forward propagation process remains the same, filling in the values from left to right.

+In practice, we'll apply some **nonlinear function** at each node in the hidden layers.
+Including a nonlinear function helps the model capture both **nonlinearities** and **interaction impacts** between the variables better.
+The most common function to apply is the **[ReLU](https://www.kaggle.com/dansbecker/rectified-linear-units-relu-in-deep-learning)** or rectified linear activation function.

+### Loss Functions, (Stochastic) Gradient Descent

+Though, we covered forward propagation to make predictions, we want to understand where the weights on the connections come from, because changing the weights will change the predictions.
+So good weights are the key to good predictions.

+The **loss function** measures how good a models predictions are.
+The loss functions argument are the actual values of the **target** that we want to predict.
+If the predicted values are close to the actual values of the target, the loss function will give a low value. the numeric value of the loss function will change if we change the models weights.
+This is the key to our model **optimization procedure**, **(stochastic) gradient descent**.

+We'll use stochastic gradient descent to set the weights that minimise our loss function.
+The weights affect our predictions and thus they affect the loss function.
+We could plot the loss function against those weights.
+In this plot, if we had a model with only two weights, we have the loss function on the Z axis, and weights on the other axes (3D contour plot).
+We want to find the low point on that surface.
+How would we do it?
+We look at data and see which way we can change the weights to get a little lower loss function and we change the weights slightly in that direction.
+Then we repeat this to improve the weight slightly again.
+This is basically how gradient descent works.

+In gradient descent, we generally don't use all of our data to calculate each step.
+Doing so would require a lot of calculations, so it would be slow.
+Instead, we look at some of the data at a time.
+The **batch size** is the number of rows of the tablet data, or the number of images, we use to calculate each step.
+We take one small batch, and then the next until we've used all of our data.
+One time through the data is called an **epoch**.
+We incrementally improve weights from multiple epochs.
+So each image or data point would be used to improve weight more than once.

+### Back Propagation, Learning Rate

+**Back propagation** is the process by which we find out which way to change the weights at each step of gradient descent to improve the loss function.

+We use forward propagation to go from input data to values in the hidden layer, and then to predictions.
+For each person in our training data, if we predicted the right output, our loss function would take a low value with little ability to improve further.
+If we predicted the wrong output, we would have a lot of room to improve.
+But how do we change the weights to improve?
+We'll go back one layer at a time.
+Consider a node feeding into the right prediction value with a positive value.
+The higher that weight is, the more likely we are to predict that node.
+That means the model that has a better loss function for this person.
+So we can increase the value of this weight and then improve the loss function, but it also might cause us to be very wrong for other people in the data set.
+Lowering the weights from this hidden node to the wrong prediction has a similar effect.

+The value in the hidden node may have contributed to making our predictions either more or less accurate.
+That is, raising or lowering the value in that node might improve our predictive probabilities.
+We can change the value in that node by changing the weight that feed into it.
+If we had many layers, we would continually iterate back from right to left until we got to the leftmost set of weights.

+The size of weight changes is determined by something called the **learning rate**.
+Low learning rates mean that your model may take a long time training before it gets accurate.
+High learning rates mean your model may take huge steps around in that field, jumping over the best weights and never getting very accurate.
+We can use the argument `optimizer="adam"` in `fit` (or `fit_generator`) function that automatically figures out the best learning rate throughout the gradient descent process.

+While we've demonstrated this with dense layers, it works the same with convolutional layers.

 ## Deep Learning From Scratch
 *Build models without transfer learning.
 Especially important for uncommon image types. [#](https://www.kaggle.com/dansbecker/deep-learning-from-scratch)*